Louise Broe Sørensen

 Country of origin: Denmark

-Starting on an MBA is a big decision.
+Starting on an is a big decision.
 Having studied abroad before, and wanting to do an MBA together, my partner Johan Schjoedt and I started researching schools early and discussed at length what we hoped to gain from an MBA.
 We both wanted to ‘future-proof’ our profiles and to add a business dimension that we both sensed we lacked in our day-to-day work.

 We ended up short-listing a few programmes that were ambitious, action-orientated and highly ranked.
 When we visited schools, Lancaster stood out as leagues above others in both the professionalism and the pride we sensed from people involved in the programme.
 It also appealed to us that the programme itself was as action-orientated as it was.